 Via Seed or Stem Cuttings.

 Seeds (Moderate) - Soak the seeds in lukewarm water for around 24hrs in a dark location, preferably on top of an operating radiator.
-The best soil to use is a Houseplant-labelled potting mix; however, multipurpose compost with added perlite and sand is as good.
+The best soil to use is a 'Cactus & Succulent' labelled potting mix as it'll provide the necessary drainage needed for good quality root health.
 Set the seeds around a quarter of an inch deep, resisting the temptation to compact it.
 Maintain evenly moist soil and allow the excess water to freely drain from the pot's base to prevent water-logged conditions.
 The ideal location for successful germination is in a bright, indirect setting with temperatures above 18℃ (64℉) with bottom-heat.
 Keep the pot in a transparent bag to provide a stable level of humidity, along with longer-lasting soil moisture.
 Germination may take up to three months, so don't discard any unsuccessful seeds until this threshold has been surpassed.
 Remove the bag once the seedlings produce their second leaf and then split them into their own 7cm (3 inch) pots.

 Stem Cuttings (Very Difficult) - Choose the healthiest, most established stems that are wooded and healthy.
 This propagation method can be taken all year round but is very difficult so we wouldn't recommend it.
 Cut the stem around six inches from the end, dipping its wound in rooting hormone.
 Place the cutting into a moist, well-draining potting mix; 'Houseplant' compost is best as it'll include perlite for better air circulation within the soil.
 Use an 8cm pot (4 inches) that has suitable drainage holes - plastic or terracotta are both acceptable in this instance.
 Try not to over-pot the cuttings; blackleg occurs when the bottom base becomes infected, typically caused by water-logging or a too-damaged wound.
 Set the cutting into the compost, keeping the foliage above the soil line.
 Provide a bright, indirect setting with adequate warmth and the avoidance of direct sunlight or operating radiators.
 Maintain moist but not soggy compost throughout this process.
 After a period of two months in soil, remove the bag and follow the care tips provided above!